TRANSFORMATION

 Transformation is a process initiated at the dawn of democracy in 1994 in South Africa to address the inequalities that resulted from the country’s past.
 As one of the largest black-owned companies in the South African fishing sector, one of the Group’s primary drivers is to continually improve on its transformation targets and, more importantly, to play an active role in empowering marginalised and disadvantaged groups and individuals.
-This is evidenced by the fact that Sea Harvest has moved from a Level 4 Broad-based Black Economic Empowerment (B-BBEE) company 10 years ago to a Level 1 company with a 89.48% black ownership (up from 21% 15 years ago) and an overall B-BBEE score of 102.21 on the Department of Trade and Industry’s (DTI) generic B-BBEE scorecard.
+This is evidenced by the fact that Sea Harvest has moved from a Level 4 Broad-based Black Economic Empowerment (B-BBEE) company in 2005 to a Level 1 company with a more than 90% black ownership at present and an overall B-BBEE score of 102.21 on the Department of Trade and Industry’s (DTI) generic B-BBEE scorecard.

 The Group’s dedication to a holistic 20-year transformation journey culminated in Sea Harvest being named the Most Empowered fishing and food company on the Johannesburg Stock Exchange (JSE) in a special report about the empowerment credentials of JSE-listed companies, which was published by a South African media house in partnership with independent rating and research companies in November 2018.

 Facilitating the transformation of the fishing industry has been an imperative for Sea Harvest since the advent of democracy in South Africa.
 In 1998, black-owned and managed Brimstone Investment Corporation (“Brimstone”) invested in Sea Harvest for the first time and eventually led a black consortium in buying out Tiger Brands’ majority shareholding in 2009.
-Brimstone gradually increased its shareholding to establish the 83% black-owned company that Sea Harvest is today.
-Other initiatives that have allowed Sea Harvest to boost transformation include the formation of Employee Share Trusts that allow employees to own a share in the company, thereby allowing the circle of benefit to include its staff.
-Sea Harvest has also made further strides in its transformation ambitions by implementing a Management Development Programme for high-performing employees from previously disadvantaged backgrounds.
+Brimstone gradually increased its shareholding to establish the c.
+90% black-owned company that Sea Harvest is today.
+Other initiatives that have allowed Sea Harvest to boost transformation include the formation of Employee Share Trusts, which terminated in 2022 and allowed employees to own a share in the company, thereby allowing the circle of benefit to include its staff.
+Sea Harvest has also made further strides in its transformation ambitions by implementing management development programmes for high-performing employees from previously disadvantaged backgrounds.

 CORPORATE SOCIAL INVESTMENT